Bruce Forsyth's Hot Streak: Gameplay

-Two gender-specific teams of five contestants, one of which was a returning champion, each competed in a game of word association.
+Two gender-specific teams of five contestants, one of which were returning champions, each competed in a game of word association.
 The challengers, or winners of a coin toss in the case of two new teams, played first.
 In round one, the captain of the team in control chose one of two words presented by the host.
 The other four team members wore headphones to ensure they could not hear the word.
 Once a word was chosen, the team was given 40 seconds to communicate the word down the line.
 The team captain described the word to the second team member, who, after guessing the word, then did the same for the third team member.
 The process continued down the line until the team completed the transition down the line, time ran out, the team gave an illegal clue, repeated a key word, gestured or said the word (or a form of the word).
 The opposing team played the other word in the round.

 In the second round, the next players in line became the captains and the team trailing after round one chose the first word.
 In rounds one and two, each successful transition was worth $100, for a maximum of $400 per round.
 The third and final round started with the trailing team, and each correct transition was worth $200, for a possible $800.
 The maximum grand total for a game was $1,600.

 The team with the most money won the game, kept their winnings, and advanced to the bonus round.
 The losing team received parting gifts, plus their previous winnings if they were returning champions.
 If the game ended in a tie, the captain of the champion team (or the captain of the team who lost the coin toss, if there were two new teams) was given one final word and opted to play or pass.
 The team that played the tie-breaker had to communicate the word down the line without faltering to win.
 If they were unable to do so, the other team won.